CS3-USTP/TRAIL-AI/README.md

 ## 📄 Draft Paper

-This project involves the development of **PangutanAI**, focusing on Natural Language Processing (NLP) models and student handbook embedding.
+This project involves the development of **Trail AI**, focusing on Natural Language Processing (NLP) models and student handbook embedding.

 ---